List of criminal organizations in DC Comics: Hybrid

 The Hybrid is a supervillain group that were formed by Mento from people who suffered from accidents.
 Upon gathering these people following their respective accidents, Mento experimented on them with the artificial compound Promethium, turning many of them into superhuman freaks.
 The Hybrid consists of Behemoth, Gorgon, Harpi, Prometheus, Pteradon, Scirocco, and Touch-N-Go.
 Following a fight with the Teen Titans, each of the members were cured of their insanity by Raven.

 Hypothetical Army

 When General Dvory Tuzik wanted to defeat the Justice League, he employed Sybil the Hypothetical Woman to create a meta-human force to aid him.
 She produced for him Ghost Lion, Marieke, Soldat, Jin Si, Dybbuk, and Velocista.

 I

 Ice Pack

 A team of cold-themed super-villains, Mr. Freeze, Minister Blizzard, Blue Snowman, Captain Cold, Killer Frost, and the Icicle battled the Super Friends as the Ice Pack (also known as Cold Warriors).

-The Cold Warriors appeared in the DC Animated Universe led by Freeze and battled the Justice League.
-Additional members were Polar Lord (General Eklu from the planet Tharr) and the Cryonic Man.